-You study history chronologically so that you can begin to see the flow of centuries and how one leads to another.
+You study history chronologically so that you can begin to see the flow of centuries and how one event leads to another.
 We aren’t memorizing dates and names, we’re watching the pageant of time unfold before us, finding out about the people that really lived and how they changed our world.
 You’ll learn geography as it pertains to history, watching empires rise and fall and seeing how the maps change through the course of time.
-You’ll get a glimpse of life in other cultures through beautiful stories and well chosen documentaries and movies.
+You’ll get a glimpse of life in other cultures through beautiful stories and well-chosen documentaries and movies.

-Art and literature both tie into your history – you’ll see the art work that came out of the turbulent times in which the artists lived, and read books that will allow you to “visit” those time periods.
+Art and literature both tie into your history – you’ll see the art that came out of the turbulent times in which the artists lived, and read books that will allow you to “visit” those time periods.